-Los Angeles: Check with the Department of Social Services for rent assistance (they have a Moving Assistance Program, 4-Month Rental Assistance Program, Temporary Housing Assistance Program, and the Emergency Assistance to Prevent Eviction – EAPE – program, and others), as well as PATH Beyond Shelter, and Volunteers of America of Los Angeles.
-The One Voice Family Assistance Program can help with rent, and you can also contact Angelic Assistance (phone number: 626-383-6024), or the Unity of Life Foundation.
+Los Angeles: Check with the Department of Public Social Services for rent assistance (they have a Moving Assistance Program, 4-Month Rental Assistance Program, Temporary Housing Assistance Program, and the Emergency Assistance to Prevent Eviction – EAPE – program, and others), as well as PATH Beyond Shelter, and Volunteers of America of Los Angeles.
+You can also contact Angelic Assistance (phone number: 626-383-6024).

 Chicago: Chicago’s six community centers are where you can apply for a one-time rental emergency rental assistance program.
 Chicago’s Coalition for the Homeless can help with paying security deposits or first month’s rent, and check out The Inner Voice non-profit and the Catholic Charities of the Archdiocese of Chicago for help, as well.
 Also try the Homelessness Prevention Call Center, which can provide grants in a crisis.
 The Illinois Department of Human Services is another place offering emergency rental assistance.
 The Illinois Housing Development Authority offers grants to help with home repairs.

-Houston: For emergency rental assistance – Houston TX, check out the Gulf Coast Community Services Association.
+Houston: For emergency rental assistance – Houston TX, check out the Harris County Housing and Community Resource Center.
 Salvation Army Houston rental assistance is located here.
 You can make an appointment at the charity, MamHouston, for rent or utility assistance.
 Avenue360.org has a list of Houston programs to help with rental assistance.
 Also, there’s a fantastic list of a huge number of emergency financial assistance resources found here (only issue?
 It was last updated on 2014).

-Phoenix: Phoenix offers three Family Service Centers located around the city, where you can get help with things like Emergency Utility assistance, Rental Assistance, Eviction Prevention, and Move-In Assistance.
+Phoenix: Phoenix offers three Family Service Centers located around the city, where you can get help with things like Emergency Utility assistance, Rental Assistance, Eviction Prevention, and Move-In Assistance (FYI: the program is ending, and applications for rent and/or utility assistance must be submitted by December 16, 2022).
 You can call the Lutheran Social Services of the Southwest at 480-654-4539 for information on rent assistance.
-Azcend offers eviction prevention help (along with several others).
+Azcend offers rent, utility, and eviction prevention help.

 Philadelphia: The Philadelphia Office of Homeless Services has a great list of places to help if you’re facing eviction.
 Uesfacts.org, which has a goal of housing stabilization for low-income families, partners with Philadelphia Works to provide rental/mortgage and security deposit assistance.
 Also, you can check out the Emergency Shelter Allowance Program (ESA), and the Philadelphia Housing Authority.

 San Antonio: The San Antonio Housing Authority offers several programs, such as homeless vouchers.
 You also want to check out Housing Authority Bexar County programs, such as the Family Self Sufficiency Program.
 Here’s a list of San Antonio’s Homeless Services, and you might want to check out Haven for Hope as well.
-Here’s further listings of San Antonio mortgage payment help.
 SAMMinistries offers limited utility help (35 people can get the help each week).
 Alamo Area Resource Center offers both mortgage and rental payment assistance.